MrGKanev/Duck-inc-Youtube/README.md

 ### Disclaimer

 This repository contains a simple sample code (a bad one) intended to demonstrate the capabilities of the YouTube API V3.
 It is not intended to be used as-is in applications as a library dependency, and will not be maintained as such.
+Bugfix contributions are welcome, but issues and feature requests will not be addressed.
+The project is in a state of "archive" but only open so if there are any PR for bug fixed so they can be made and approuved.

 ### Pre-requisites